 Is the family presently receiving or eligible to receive any type of financial aid from the Kentucky Cabinet for Health & Family Services?
 YES NO

-Are you financially able to partially pay the instructional resources fee now and continue to make payments until fully paid?
-YES NO

 If your child is granted free/reduced price meal status, do you grant permission for school food service personnel to disclose that information to the following District personnel for the sole purpose of determining if your child is eligible for a fee waiver for such activities as textbook rental and school athletic and field trip fees, etc.?

 School administrators